Vaishnav-Kanhirathingal/PassMark/README.md

 ### View a password -

-this screen contains the password details and a history of previous passwords that can be helpful in recovery.
+This screen contains the password details and a history of previous passwords that can be helpful in recovery.
+Viewing this screen triggers the updation of the `last used` property of the password

+[password view screen using fingerprint - view password, view password history, delete]

-[password view screen using fingerprint - view password history, delete]
+[password view screen using fingerprint - view password history, view password, delete]

 [password view screen not using fingerprint - view password history, delete]

+> 1. Flow of the screen where the password is viewed first.
+> 2. Flow of the screen where the password history is viewed first.
+In both cases, if fingerprint is verified once,
+     reverification isn't required for subsequent action which requires fingerprint access.
+> 3. Flow of screen where fingerprint access isn't required.

 ### Sorting, Searching & Filtering -